 Richmond annexes Woodland Heights, Highland Park, Barton Heights, Battery Court, Brookland Park, and Ginter Park - developed as a result of the introduction and expansion of trolley lines.
 These areas carried deed restrictions prohibiting the sale or lease of properties to persons of color.

-dismantled.
+The streetcar system is dismantled.

-The first city-wide, long-

-range Master Plan for the City of Richmond is completed by St. Louis planning consultant, and adopted by the City Planning Commission and
+The first city-wide, longrange Master Plan for the City of Richmond is completed by St. Louis planning consultant, Harland Bartholomew, and adopted by the City Planning Commission and City Council.

-City Council.